WahabLabi/Memory-Game-Udacity-/README.md

 ## Acknowledgements

 This was the second major project for my [Front End Developer Nanodegree][2] at [Udacity][3].
-Udacity' lessons, supporting material, code reviews and feedback were invaluable.
+Udacity' lessons, resources, code reviews and feedback were invaluable.

 [1]:https://wlabi.github.io/Memory-Game-Udacity-FEND/
 [2]:https://eu.udacity.com/course/front-end-web-developer-nanodegree--nd001